jkempf42/kube-volttron/central-node/README.md

 	kubectl logs <vcentral pod name>

-Note that an error message will be printed out from SSL indicating a problem for the certificate, that is because it is a self-signed cert and should not affect validation of web requests to the Volttron Central server.
+Note that an error message may be printed out from SSL indicating a problem for the certificate, that is because it is a self-signed cert and should not affect validation of web requests to the Volttron Central server.